Centerpiece Design for Multiple Seasons

 More evergreens are added to the center of the container.
 Aside from the evergreens, hydrangeas with a yellowish hue were added for more contrast.

-Hydrangeas, spray painted orange, were added to complete the design.
+Dried hydrangeas, spray painted orange, were added to complete the design.
 The colors in this arrangement make it appropriate for a beautiful Thanksgiving centerpiece.